 Figs ala Salad ala Figs

-Arrange greens on 2 salad plates and top with remaining ingredients, arranging sliced figs attractively in the center.
+Arrange greens on two salad plates and top with remaining ingredients, arranging sliced figs attractively in the center.
 For dressing, blend ingredients until smooth.
 Drizzle over salad at serving time.
+Serves two.